This Kentucky College Has Been Making Brooms for 100 Years

 Layne Piatt, a sophomore at the college, has been working in broomcraft since he first arrived on campus.
 “I mostly do the winding, which I like in part because it’s physically demanding,” he says.
 “But this year I decided to do more braiding, and I’ve gotten decent at it.”
 The work gets his mind off of the outside world, and his homework.
 “I’ve learned a lot of patience,” he says.
 “Making brooms teaches you to continually better yourself and your art.”

 To celebrate the workshop’s centennial, Robbins designed an anniversary broom, a hearth broom with a wide traditional “fantail” head of broomcorn dyed in a variety of rich, mostly autumnal, colors.
-The workshop recently began using natural dyes for the first time; the browns and yellows in the broom come from walnuts and osage orange heartwood, both grown in the college’s nine-acre forest.
+The workshop recently began using natural dyes for the first time; the browns and yellows in the broom come from walnuts and osage orange heartwood, both grown in the college’s 9,000-acre forest.
 In addition to a woven tag marking it as from Berea College, each anniversary broom is signed, either by a student, or by Robbins.

 “We pride ourselves on making the Cadillac of brooms,” Robbins says, “and this one is a reflection of where we’ve been and where we’re going.”